getcarina/getcarina.com/_posts/2015-11-09-docker-version-manager.markdown

 Docker version 1.8.3, build f4bf5c7
 ```

-At any time, I can undo the changes that dvm has made to my current session.
+At any time, you can undo the changes that dvm has made to your current session.
 After
-deactivating, I am back to using the system installation of the Docker client.
+deactivating, you are back to using the system installation of the Docker client.

 ```bash
 $ dvm deactivate